Orgasmatron Tour: Overview

-Originally the band was planning on having a life sized replica of the train from cover of Orgasmatron, akin to the Bomber rig and the Iron Fist prop.
+Originally the band was planning on having a life sized replica of the train from the cover of Orgasmatron, akin to the Bomber rig and the Iron Fist prop.
 In his biography White Line Fever, Lemmy described how it was supposed to work:

 During the band North American leg in 1986 Lemmy recalls it "not being our most stellar tour".
 Megadeth opened for a few dates but were dropped due to frustrations with their manager.
 During their show in Chalmette, Louisiana the band cut their set short due to the crowd continuously spitting on the band, which resulted in a riot.
 In 1987, Motörhead appeared in the Peter Richardson film Eat the Rich.
 As the band was about to film their cameo, however, drummer Pete Gill was fired and Phil "Philthy Animal" Taylor rejoined after having quit in 1984.
 Gill tried to downplay his firing saying in The Hard Report that his departure was "by mutual agreement.
 I left for business reasons, not musical or personal.
 There has been no great rift."
 Lemmy adds that he knew Taylor, who had been playing with Frankie Miller and ex-Thin Lizzy guitarist Brian "Robbo" Robertson, wanted to come back.
 Phil would go on to finish the last remaining dates of the tour.